layouts-css/tailwindcss-plugin/README.md

 ## Key Concepts

 layouts-css builds on the idea of utility-first classes popularised by [Tailwind CSS](https://tailwindcss.com/) and introduces the concept of layout classes.
-The diference is that utility-first clasess wrap a single concept in css where as the a layout class wraps multiple to achive an intent.
+The difference is that utility-first classes wrap a single concept in css where as the a layout class wraps multiple to achieve an intent.

 ### Sizing Layout Classes

-Sizing layout classes describe the desired behavior of the dimensions (width & hieght) of an element regardsless of the parent layout class:
+Sizing layout classes describe the desired behavior of the dimensions (width & height) of an element regardless of the parent layout class:

 - **fill**: width and/or height in parent
 - **hug**: the contents of the child content along the width add/or heigh